jspEclipse/sudoku-solver/README.md

 # Current Problems
 At the current moment this website is not mobile friendly.
-Which will have to be dealt with soon
+Which will have to be dealt with soon In order to enhance UX experience I want to be able to traverse the grids using the arrow keys